-The APVMA must have regard to certain matters or details in order to satisfy itself that a label meets the labelling criteria and approve the label (sections 5D and 14 of the Agvet Code).
+The APVMA must have regard to certain matters or details in order to satisfy itself that a label meets the labelling criteria and approve the label (Agvet Code, ss 5D and 14).
 Applicants must use the e-label template to submit the label details that the APVMA must take into account.

 Introduction to preparing a label and the label approval process provides more detailed information.

 Scenario 1: Application to vary the re-entry instructions of a product

 Application is made to vary a fungicide to reduce the re-entry period from seven days to two days in stone fruit.
 Other similar products in the market containing the fungicide at the same concentration and formulation type are approved with only a two day re-entry period in stone fruit.
 There is no relevant protected information associated with the reference product.

 This application may be considered under a non-technical fixed fee variation (Item 12).
 The registered reference product shows equivalent risk has already been assessed and the product will continue to meet the safety (Section 5A), efficacy (Section 5B) and trade (Section 5C) criteria.

 An updated label reflecting the changed instructions will need to be included in the application.